Understanding Radon Risks in Calgary Homes

 What is Radon?

 Radon is a radioactive gas that can seep into homes through cracks in walls, floors, and foundations.
-It often accumulates in enclosed areas like basements, where poor ventilation occurs.
-Long-term exposure to radon is linked to an increased risk of lung cancer, which is the second leading cause of the disease after smoking.
+It often accumulates in enclosed areas like basements, where ventilation is poor.
+Long-term exposure to radon is linked to an increased risk of lung cancer, the second leading cause of this disease after smoking.
 According to the Canadian Medical Association, radon is responsible for approximately 16% of lung cancer cases, translating to about 3,200 Canadian deaths annually.

-Residents of Calgary particularly need to be aware of radon exposure risks if their homes have basements or are situated on soil known to contain uranium.
+Residents of Calgary must be aware of radon exposure risks if their homes have basements or are situated on soil known to contain uranium.

 Why Test for Radon?